rlong2/HackTheBox/Retired Machines/Wifinetic/01 - Overview.md

 The target is running FTP, SSH, and DNS services.
 Anonymous FTP is allowed, and contains files for [OpenWRT](https://openwrt.org/start) configuration along with files from `/etc/`.
 There are credentials for user `netadmin` in the OpenWRT config files which are also used for SSH access.

 There are multiple interfaces on the target.
 The `reaver` tool is on the target, and allows the WPS pin on `wlan1` to be cracked.
+This allows the WPA PSK to be pulled for the access point.
+The `root` user has this same password configured for SSH, so the attacker can SSH in as `root` and retrieve the flag.

 ## Bullet points
 - The target is running 21, 22, and 53